RalfMackenbach/simsopt_masterclass/README.md

 A repo for the simsopt part of the stellarator masterclass at TU/e

 Install simsopt via the installation instructions on the website: https://simsopt.readthedocs.io/en/latest/installation.html .
 To keep your device tidy, I would recommend using a virtual environment manager such as anaconda.
+If you have an M1 chip, please follow: https://github.com/hiddenSymmetries/simsopt/wiki/Mac-M1-installation

 Please also install the "optional" packages: mpi4py, booz_xform, and VMEC. mpi4py can readily be installed from your package manager (e.g. ```conda install mpi4py```).